 Having recently presented to a group on how better to manage work in the available allotted time, someone commented on how they started actions but gave up when it didn’t reap the rewards.
 We then explored the fact that immediate results were expected which brought about this feature focusing on perseverance.

 This is quite a deep subject matter.
 How can you discuss a subject that insures long term approaches are met in just a few words?
 To give it the attention it deserves, we will split this into two parts, with the intention that you can start focusing on the areas important to your success and then re-visit to finish importing the remaining ideas.
 You know, persevere with this!

 How many times have we all started a project, only to give up fairly quickly?
 And here’s an interesting statistic, it is alleged that 91% of millennials or Generation Y (people born in the 1980s/90s) stay in a job for less than 3 years!
 They are more prone to move and find what they enjoy rather than sticking at things long term.
-Maybe from a leadership point of view, they feel undervalued or they simply aren’t scared to take the risk.
+Maybe from a management point of view, they feel undervalued or they simply aren’t scared to take the risk.